Marine Corps Recruit Depot

 I don’t remember exactly everything they told us to do that night, but I do remember that bastard drill instructor’s name.
 It was Valdez.
 He said he wasn’t going to be our regular drill instructor, but by the time ours came to pick us up in the morning, we’d be glad to see them.
 Valdez.

 The next few hours seemed like a blur!
 Heads shaved bald, civilian clothing and personal items sent home, showered, deloused, basic uniforms, and shower gear issued all in a just a few hours.
-When I say they issued us uniforms, I mean they issued us a set of utilities (fatigues in Marine speak) and high top tennis shoes.
+When I say they issued us uniforms, I mean they issued us a set of utilities (fatigues in non-Marine speak) and high top tennis shoes.
 When we were dressed we looked stupid (I found out later that it was intentional).

 Everyone’s utilities were either too big or too small.
 They told us not to worry about it because by the time boot camp ended, we’d all be the same size.
 We didn’t deserve to look like marines, because we hadn’t earned it yet.
 We were back on the yellow footprints at daybreak with our basic gear in our hands waiting for our assigned drill instructors to come and get us.